-To support the overall mission of the Adult Family Care (AFC) program and implement its philosophy and goals so that all levels of the organization, its activities, programs and plans recognize and utilize strategies to promote personal well-being for each member served.
+To support the overall mission of the AFCSL program and implement its philosophy and goals so that all levels of the organization, its activities, programs and plans recognize and utilize strategies to promote personal well-being for each member served

 Treat each individual, co-worker, supervisor and others with the respect and dignity due every human being, and adhere to the Department Developmental Services (DDS) Human Rights Standards and the Disabled Persons Protection Commission’s (DPPC) Mandated Reporter Guidelines around physical and emotional abuse, including the timely reporting of violations.

-Facilitate quality services through adherence to agency, DDS, AFC, and DMA standards.
-Adhere to the Disabled Persons Protection Commission’s Mandated Reporter Guidelines.
+Facilitate quality services through adherence to agency, DDS, AFC, and DMA stadards.
+Adhere to the Disabled Persons Protection Commission's Mandated Reporter Guidelines.

 Develop and review on an ongoing basis each member's AFC plan of care.

-Select, train, evaluate and supervise AFC caregivers in conjunction with the Care Manager.
+Select, train, evaluate, and supervise AFC caregivers in conjuntion with the Case Manager.

 Monitor the health status of all members to ensure that all needed AFC is properly delivered.